PJO2/canvas_things/README.md

 Some tests for creating dynamic charts.

-## with pyplot and save png
+## with pyplot which create png on the serv er and send it to the client

-## with chart.js opensource javascript and json flow
+## with HTML canvas element, chart.js opensource javascript and json flow